MailTape/MailTape/src/content/episodes/2024-12-06-polygonia.md

 ## Rrose, POLYGONIA - Inhaler

-Sarah: **"** One more mesmerizing track from Polygonia to finish off our selection, arriving from her latest album, Dermatology.
-The momentum in this heart beat bass offers its own kind of gravity, anchoring us amidst Polygonia's signature layered textures and subtle shifting -- we are both tethered and transformed. **"**
+Sarah: **"** One more mesmerizing track from Polygonia to finish off our selection, arriving from her latest collaborative mini album with Rrose, entitled Dermatology.
+The momentum in this heart beat bass offers its own kind of gravity, anchoring us amidst Polygonia's signature layered rhythmic textures and subtle shifting -- we are both tethered and transformed. **"**

 Thank you for joining this session, that's all for this week :) A very special thank you to Noémie Dijon for this episode's beautiful illustration and to our dear guest Polygonia for this stunning selection.